-5.9.5-6 Rural Land Use Categories and Inventory
+5.9.6 Rural Land Use Categories

-After examining the rural settlement development patterns described above, there ~~Shareholders considered~~ was several development-related criteria in the crafting of new land use categories for our rural lands.
+After examining the rural development patterns described above, there were several development-related criteria in the crafting of land use categories for our rural lands.
 Chief among the criteria were topography, existing lot patterns, access conditions and the cost effectiveness for providing additional services.
 Distance from rural fire stations was also a factor.
-After applying these criteria, four types of rural land categories emerged: Rural Settlement, Rural Transitional,

-Rural Self-Sufficient, and Rural Remote/Extremely Limited Development Potential.
-[The rural land use categories are displayed in the Future Land Use Maps 5.9.6-1 and 5.9.6-2.](#)
+After applying these criteria, four types of rural land categories emerged: Rural Settlement, Rural Transitional, Rural Self-Sufficient, and Rural Remote/Extremely Limited Development Potential.
+The rural land use categories are displayed in the Future Land Use Maps 5.9.6-1 and 5.9.6-2.